-- Microbes (viruses or bacteria) from septic systems, agricultural livestock operations, wildlife and wastewater treatment plants. - Inorganics, such as salts and metals, which can occur naturally or result from storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides from agriculture, urban runoff and residential uses. - Organics, like synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production; and can also come from gas stations, urban storm water runoff and septic systems. - Radioactive contaminants, either naturally occurring or the result of oil and gas production or mining activities.
+- Microbes (viruses or bacteria) from septic systems, agricultural livestock operations, wildlife and wastewater treatment plants. - Inorganics, such as salts and metals, which can occur naturally or result from stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming.

+- Pesticides and herbicides from agriculture, urban runoff and residential uses. - Organics (like synthetic and volatile organic chemicals) from industrial processes and petroleum production, gas stations, urban stormwater runoff, and septic systems. - Radioactive contaminants, either naturally occurring or the result of oil and gas production or mining activities.